Dr. Freya Horsfield, BA, MA, FHEA, PhD.

 - 2000 BA Archaeology.
 University College, London

-The choices made by the medieval monastery of Rievaulx Abbey in North Yorkshire have implications for modern-day choices in modern-day places.
+I also explore how the choices made by historic institutions such as Rievaulx Abbey may have implications for modern-day choices in modern-day places.
 During more than 400 years Rievaulx Abbey cycled between resilience and collapse in the face of risks with such modern resonance as climate fluctuation, recurrent flooding, foreign trade debts and animal diseases which threatened the livelihood of a generation.

 Committee and Society Service (recent)